joaodeconto/EnGeeneeTryOn/README.md

 * **Guided Prompts**: sequential messages guiding user actions.
 * **Calibration Module**: button to input user height for pixel‑to‑cm conversion.
 * **Carousel Selectors**: choose among multiple outfits, hats, and backgrounds.

+* **Options Menu**: toggle actions like calibration, camera switching and smile export.

 * **Size Estimation Display**: shows calculated clothing size in real time.

+---

+## Architecture & File Structure

+The project is organized inside the `pose-babylon` folder which contains all runtime code and assets:

+* `src/` – TypeScript sources for rendering, detection and UI logic.
+* `public/` – static files served by Vite including HTML templates and images.
+* `index.html` – entry page bootstrapping the AR mirror.

+At the repository root you will find the project README and configuration files.

 ---